ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 files.
 To avoid this, we have some optional arguments that are passed to the profiler scheduler.

--  warming up (`warmup=2` steps), during this phase profiler starts tracing, but the results are discarded; this phase is used to discard the samples obtained by the profiler at the beginning of the trace since they are usually skewed by an extra overhead;
+-  warming up (``warmup=2`` steps), during this phase profiler starts tracing, but the results are discarded; this phase is used to discard the samples obtained by the profiler at the beginning of the trace since they are usually skewed by an extra overhead;

--  active tracing (`active=6` steps), during this phase profiler traces and records data;
+-  active tracing (``active=6`` steps), during this phase profiler traces and records data;

 It's possible to also generate additional products/reports with the memory profiler, the memory timeline and the memory traces.
 Those take more time to generate and hence it is possible to choose if we want them (extra_plots: True) or not (extra_plots: False).
-For details about those exact plots please check the section below about 'Memory Profiler Extras'.
+For details about those exact plots please check the section below about **Memory Profiler Extras**.
 If using multiple GPUs, the output of the memory traces will be significantly larger.
 Since usually there are certain operations that just happen on rank 0, it might be we are just interested in the outputs coming from this device.
-It's possible then to generate traces and results just from rank 0 by settings trace_rank0_only to True.
+It's possible then to generate traces and results just from rank 0 by settings ``trace_rank0_only`` to True.
 Note if we just have one device, then this flag doesn't make any difference, it's just relevant in case we have more than 1.

 **Note Memory Profiler - Patch**

-We identified a bug in the PytorchProfiler and we awaiting for the fix (see PR) to be included as part of the next Pytorch Release (so far it's just included in the nightly version).
-To avoid hitting the error, in the current AnemoiProfiler we have introduce a patch (see PatchedProfile class in the profilers.py script).
+We identified a bug in the PytorchProfiler and we awaiting for the fix (see `PR <https://github.com/pytorch/pytorch/issues/133308>`_) to be included as part of the next Pytorch Release (so far it's just included in the nightly version).
+To avoid hitting the error, in the current AnemoiProfiler we have introduce a patch (see ``PatchedProfile`` class in the ``profilers.py`` script).
 This patch will be removed from the codebase as soon as we have a new Pytorch official release that include the fix